nathanieldchu/ubuild_CCF/join.md

       person, you probably aren’t going to like it here.
 We push boundaries: social, scientific, culinary, and more.
 Our moral compasses can create odd, occasionally fanatic behavior.
 We may have a draw full of used plastic bags.
 We may bike to work even though it’s 95 degrees outside.
-We have taken trains for outrageously inconvenient distances.
+We may have taken trains for outrageously inconvenient distances.
 We relish breaking traditions or social norms to do the right thing or to do something well.<br><br>Our weirdness also comes across as a bit campy, less Rocky Horror Picture Show, more summer-campy/band-campy.